-- production yields; - possible facility contamination; - quality control and quality assurance programs; - shortages of qualified personnel; - compliance with FDA or other regulatory authorities regulations, including the demonstration of purity and potency; - · changes in FDA or other regulatory authorities requirements; - · production costs; and/or - · development of advanced manufacturing techniques and process controls.
+- production yields; - possible facility contamination; - · quality control and quality assurance programs; - · shortages of qualified personnel; - compliance with FDA or other regulatory authorities regulations, including the demonstration of purity and potency; - · changes in FDA or other regulatory authorities requirements; - · production costs; and/or - · development of advanced manufacturing techniques and process controls.

-In addition, we or any third-party manufacturer will be required to register the manufacturing facilities with the FDA and other regulatory authorities, provided it had not already registered.
-The facilities will be subject to inspections confirming compliance with cGMP or other regulations.
-If we or any of our third-party manufacturers fail to maintain regulatory compliance, the FDA can impose regulatory sanctions including, among other things, refusal to approve a pending application for a new drug product or biologic product, or revocation of a pre-existing approval.
+In addition, we will be required to register the manufacturing facility with the FDA and other regulatory authorities, provided it had not already registered.
+The facility will be subject to inspections confirming compliance with cGMP or other regulations.
+If we fail to maintain regulatory compliance, the FDA can impose regulatory sanctions including, among other things, refusal to approve a pending application for a new drug product or biologic product, or revocation of a pre-existing approval.
 As a result, our business, financial condition and results of operations may be materially harmed.